MysticalMahee/Automated-Kinetics-Profiler/README.md

     <li>
         <strong><code>time_s = np.linspace(0, 60, 60)</code></strong><br>
         <strong>Purpose:</strong> Defines the sampling window and data density.
         <br><strong>The "Goldilocks" Principle:</strong> For a rate constant of $k = 0.06$ s⁻¹, the half-life is roughly $11.55$ seconds.
-A 60-second window captures ~5 half-lives, which is the physical chemistry gold standard for kinetic profiling.
+A 60-second window captures ~5 half-lives, which is the standard for kinetic profiling.
         <ul>
             <li><em>Too high (e.g., 1000 points over 1000s):</em> The chemical is entirely depleted by 100s.
 The remaining 900s would sample pure baseline instrument noise.
 Taking the natural log of baseline noise creates massive scatter, destroying the $R^2$ value.</li>
             <li><em>Too low (e.g., 10 points over 60s):</em> Yields insufficient data density to achieve statistical confidence in the linear regression.
 60 points perfectly mimics a standard 1 Hz UV-Vis spectrometer acquisition rate.</li>